-As virus cases surge, elected officials resist restrictions
+Oregon and New Mexico order lockdowns, other states resist

 Dr. Jonathan Quick of the Duke Global Health Institute said governors need to act together because the nation’s current fragmented approach isn’t working.

 Ideally, “the way you fight a pandemic is a whole-of-society, a whole-country approach,” Quick said.
-But in the meantime, he said, governors are “our best hope to prevent catastrophe.”
+But in the meantime, governors are “our best hope to prevent catastrophe.”

-Dr. Michael Fine, the former director of Rhode Island’s Health Department, said the outbreak requires more aggressive strategies.
+Dr. Michael Fine, former director of Rhode Island’s Health Department, said the outbreak requires more aggressive strategies.
 Closing bars earlier in the evening, he said, “might have worked in July, but there’s not a chance they’ll work now.
 It’s like taking an eyedropper to a forest fire.”

-“Short of very profound lockdowns, I don’t’ think we have a chance of slowing the spread,” Fine said.
+“Short of very profound lockdowns, I don’t think we have a chance of slowing the spread,” Fine said.

 Johnson reported from Washington state; Pane reported from Boise, Idaho.
 AP journalists around the U.S. contributed to this report.